Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Discussion

 \section{Discussion}

 There is currently considerable confusion about when ML's crowdworkers constitute human subjects for ethical and regulatory purposes.
-While some sources offer sweeping judgments, our analysis paints a more nuanced picture, identifying: (i) clear-cut cases of human subjects research: these require IRB consultation, even if only to confirm that they belong to an exemption category; (ii) crowdsourcing studies that do not constitute human subjects research because the analyses that produce generalizable information do not involve data \emph{about} the workers; (iii) difficult cases, where the distinctive features of ML's crowdworking studies combine with ambiguities in the Common Rule to create substantial uncertainty about how to apply existing requirements; and (iv) loopholes, whereby researchers can escape the human subjects designation without making substantive changes to the research performed.
+While some sources suggest treating all crowdworkers as human subjects \citep{shmueli2021beyond}, our analysis makes a more nuanced proposal, identifying: (i) clear-cut cases of human subjects research: these require IRB consultation, even if only to confirm that they belong to an exemption category; (ii) crowdsourcing studies that do not constitute human subjects research because the analyses that produce generalizable information do not involve data \emph{about} the workers; (iii) difficult cases, where the distinctive features of ML's crowdworking studies combine with ambiguities in the Common Rule to create substantial uncertainty about how to apply existing requirements; and (iv) loopholes, whereby researchers can escape the human subjects designation without making substantive changes to the research performed.

 Part of the spirit of research oversight is to safeguard the rights and interests of individuals involved in research.
 In some cases, crowdworkers are the subjects of interventions or interactions that are designed to generate information about them which researchers intend to analyze in order to create generalizable knowledge.
 In these cases, the task of securing their rights and interests rightfully falls into the domain of human subjects ethics and oversight.
 But if researchers don't seek to either obtain or use, study, analyze or release information \emph{about} a person (in some meaningful sense), then it is not clear that frameworks for the protection of participants in research with human subjects are applicable or appropriate.
 Individuals who are not research participants can still be exposed to risks to their well-being and threats to their autonomy.
 This is true of most social interactions.
 It is particularly true of employment interactions as employers often have access to sensitive, private, identifiable information (such as Social Security Number, travel records, and background check reports) about their employees.
 But the solution to ensuring that crowdworkers have credible public assurance that their rights and interests are protected is not to expand the definition of human subjects to include all crowdworkers.
 Rather, this goal should be achieved by reducing uncertainty about when crowdworkers constitute human subjects, ensuring proper research oversight when they do, and ensuring that in all other cases, crowdworker rights and interests are safeguarded through ethical and regulatory frameworks that govern employment relationships, workplace safety, and other labor practices.